Dajnowicz/Seahawks_Application2019/README.md

 ## 4. New Features

-For next versions of apps I am planning to do implement these features.
+For next versions of apps I am planning to implement these features.

 **IDEAS**
 - [x]  Different type of Scroller on Photos Section.
 - [x]  Add more Photos.